promacanthus/awesome-golang-ai/README.md

 - [VBench](https://github.com/Vchitect/VBench): VBench is an open-source project aiming to build a comprehensive evaluation benchmark for video generation models.
 - [aider](https://github.com/Aider-AI/aider): The leaderboards page of aider presents a performance comparison of various LLMs in programming-related tasks, such as code writing and editing.
 - [tau-bench](https://github.com/sierra-research/tau-bench): TauBench is an open-source benchmark suite designed to evaluate the performance of large language models (LLMs) on complex reasoning tasks across multiple domains.
+- [SWE-bench](https://github.com/SWE-bench/SWE-bench): SWE-bench is a benchmark suite designed to evaluate the capabilities of large language models (LLMs) in solving real-world software engineering tasks, focusing on actual software bug-fixing challenges extracted from open-source projects.

 ## Large Language Model